 - Each School Title I website contains School Parent Involvement Policy/Plans

-- Link to OSPI Title I Parent Involvement Information & Resources
+- Link to Office of Superintendent of Public Instruction(OSPI) Title I Parent Involvement Information & Resources

 As per federal regulations, Title I funds are also used to support the academic needs of qualifying students enrolled at private schools.
 Private schools must opt in to participate in this program.
 All private schools are notified annually on how to indicate their intent to participate.